zephyrproject-rtos/zephyr/doc/reference/kconfig/CONFIG_NS16550.rst

 This option enables the NS16550 serial driver.
-This specific driver can be used for the serial hardware available at the Generic PC and Quark.
+This driver can be used for the serial hardware available on x86 platforms such as basic_atom and basic_minuteia.